 Maintenance and Testing

-All fire safety equipment and systems must be regularly tested and maintained.
+As well as conducting a thorough care home fire risk assessment, all fire safety equipment and systems must be regularly tested and maintained.
 This includes the identification and maintenance of adequate fire-rated doors.
 Any defects identified should be promptly addressed.

 Evacuation Plan